 - Canadian TFSAs (Tax-Free Savings Accounts) are NOT recognized as tax-exempt by the IRS

-- Canadian RRSPs are recognized under the tax treaty — contributions may be deductible on US returns
+- Canadian RRSPs are recognized under the tax treaty, contributions may be deductible on US returns

-Tax planning is essential.
-Consult a cross-border tax specialist before moving.
+Note: Cross-border tax can be complex, so many people in this situation consider consulting a cross-border tax specialist before moving.
 The IRS Foreign Earned Income Exclusion (FEIE) and Foreign Tax Credit (FTC) can prevent most double taxation, but incorrect filing can result in penalties.

 Realistic Timelines